 10. The Vice Chairman shall:

-a) In the absence of the Chairman, preside over meetings and perform any duties which are "executive" or "external" in nature as defined by the Executive Committee; b) Generally oversee the performance of Committees and programs of the Chapter; c) Carry out any other duties designated to them by the Executive Committee
+a) In the absence of the Chairman, preside over meetings and perform any duties which are "executive" or "external" in nature as defined by the Executive Committee; b) Generally oversee the performance of Committees and programs of the Chapter; c) Carry out any other duties designated to them by the Executive Committee.

 Secretary